rbnhmll/time_track/README.md

 	- Indicates in their profile that they are an Admin
 	- This gives privileges to create/destroy organizations, invite users, and approve timecards
 * Invites are send to employees
-	- Option to send out multiple invites at once, using only emails
+	- Option to send out multiple invites at once, using only emails.
+	- New User is created, and a temporary password is generated.
+Password is included in the invite email.
 * Invite includes a randomized token, which associates with the invite.
 * Invitee already has a User created.
 Needs to reset password, create a profile.
 Invited users do not have admin privileges unless indicated in the invite.
+	- On first login, invite is destroyed and is no longer valid.
 	- Invited users cannot set up organizations, approve timecards or invite others.
 * User can create timecards, and select start date.
 Each additional timecard increments after that.
 * At end of week, user submits timecard, and email is sent to Admin for approval.